NishantkSingh0/Proctoring-System/README.md

 * "socket.io-client": "^4.8.1"

-## We got 3rd rank on collage hackathon (techqizard) with this project. this is my first hackathon and ranking in it will be a great achievement for me 😊
+### We got 3rd rank on University Hackathon (TechWizard) with this project. this is my first 24hr hackathon and ranking in it is a great achievement for me 😊